Psychiatry Training Program

 Finally, the Education Policy Committee, chaired by Dr. Angela Mayorga, Psychiatry Residency Program Director, and composed of representatives from the faculty and the Chief Residents, functions at the center of the resident evaluation process.
 This committee regularly reviews the performance of each resident, makes recommendations regarding promotion of residents, and plays a major role in the evaluation of resident applicants.

 The Liaison Committee is a resident selected advisory group responsible for obtaining resident feedback, identifying areas within the residency program for improvement, proposing solutions and new resident policy.
 This committee has 10 total members (two members from each postgraduate level and two internal medicine/psychiatry representatives).
 Information is gathered by postgraduate year and relayed to program administration during Liaison Committee meetings.
-This information is then further discussed by residency administration and often the department’s Residency Review Committee
+This information is then further discussed by residency administration and often the department’s Education Policy Committee

 Additionally, at the annual resident retreat, the resident group evaluates the effectiveness of their learning experiences and the quality of teaching.
 This data is collated and supplied as anonymous feedback to faculty.
 It is also used in making revisions to the curriculum.